juliachelsie/Guess-the-number/README.md

 - Code Institute for the deployment terminal
 - I searched the internet for ideas for this project and found an article that i took inspiration from on [UpGrad](https://www.upgrad.com/blog/python-projects-ideas-topics-beginners/)
+- I imported the random module to my project and read all about it at [python](https://docs.python.org/3/library/random.html)